An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Qualcomm Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how QCOM stock compares to 2,000+ US-based stocks, and to peers in the Electronic Technology sector and Telecommunications Equipment industry.
+We show how QCOM stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Radio and Television Broadcasting and Wireless Communications Equipment Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.